Adult adjusting car seats for young children

 Safe Alaskans staff members can also provide an in-person training.
 Request in in-person training.

-Child Passenger Safety Technician Certification Training
+Child Passenger Safety Technician Certification Trainings

 Child Passenger Safety Technicians (CPST) are trained educators in the field of occupant protection.
 CPSTs understand the correct use of vehicle occupant protection systems, car seats, and booster seats.
 They educate others and provide resources on the safe transportation of children in motor vehicles.
 CPST is a national certification with both in-person and hybrid offerings available.